 Connecting to fellow survivors is so important on our healing journey.
 The realization of what was going on was only one part for me.
-Having the validation of others really helped understanding that there was nothing inherently wrong with me.
+Having the validation of others really helped me understand that there was nothing inherently wrong with me.
 The problems I was experiencing were the result of the toxicity of my family.
 Typing away at my thoughts and reading the responses of true understanding and support helped me plow through emotions and make lasting connections.
 Connections that lead me here, talking to you all on SwanWaters.

 Sometimes, all you need is for someone to say:

 It has been a while since those early days, and I have come a long way.
 I don’t need to talk about my youth all the time.
 When we started the site I understood that there are many survivors out there who are in need of the validation and support I craved once upon a time.
 For me, that was enough reason to keep going.